AQF – Australian Qualification Framework.

 Peer Activity – A paddling activity where no instructional or guiding structure exists and it is the responsibility of each member of the group to ensure the suitability of their equipment and themselves for the activity.

-Prerequisite – Where an PA paddling Skill Award is called for, a demonstration throughout the assessment process will be adequate.
+Pre-requisite – Where another course must be undertaken prior to the given course.
+Where a PA Skill Award is called for, a demonstration throughout the assessment process will be adequate.

-Re-registration – The process of renewing Guide or Instructor awards at their three year expiry by providing evidence of continued participation at the appropriate level.
+Re-registration – The process of renewing an award on expiry by providing evidence of continued participation at the appropriate level.

-SOT- Sit On Top: SOT kayaks are a popular choice among recreational paddlers.
+Sit On Top (SOT) – SOT kayaks are a popular choice among recreational paddlers.
 Recovery after a capsize is easy; right the boat and re-board.
 On the other hand, paddlers are more exposed to the elements and more care is needed to minimise sunburn and hypothermia.